Professor Emeritus, Education Policy, Organization and Leadership

 My current research projects include the history of African American public higher education and the development of African American school achievement in the twentieth century.

 Anderson, J. D. (2022).
 A long shadow: The American pursuit of political justice and education equality.
-In Foundations of Education: Essential Texts and New Directions (pp. 27-53).
-Taylor and Francis. link >
+In S. F. Semel, M. Vollman Makris, & C. Kronen (Eds.), Foundations of Education: Essential Texts and New Directions (2 ed., pp. 27-53).
+Routledge. link >

 Dixson, A. D., Ladson-Billings, G., Suarez, C. E., Trent, W. T., & Anderson, J. D. (Eds.)
 (2020).
 Condition or Process?
 Researching Race in Education.
 American Educational Research Association.